trivedi-jd/scribbles/EdSheeran/EdSheeran.md

 With the _'Supermarket Flowers'_ I bought for her

 Imagination may sound _'Happier'_.\
-The _'Afire Love'_ I contain in my heart for her.\
+Because of the _'Afire Love'_ I contain in my heart for her.\
 But in reality _'I'm a Mess'_.\
 I am 'Drunk' all day long and cry all night\
 Looking at the one blur _'Photograph'_ of her\